augcog/OpenARK/README.md

 # OpenARK

 OpenARK is an open-source wearable augmented reality (AR) system founded at UC Berkeley in 2016.
 The C++ based software offers innovative core functionalities to power a wide range of off-the-shelf AR components, including see-through glasses, depth cameras, and IMUs.
 The open-source platform includes higher-level modules to aid human-computer interaction, such as 3D gesture recognition, plane detection, avatar/pose tracking, and multi-user collaboration, and also contains fundamental tools such as AR-based camera calibration, depth-to-stereo, and SLAM, and 3D Reconstruction.
-Currently, it supports Intel RealSense D435i and Microsoft Azure Kinect DK.
+Currently, it supports both PMD Pico Flexx and Intel RealSense SR300 cameras.
 The project builds natively on both Windows and Linux.

 #### At a Glance,